The Guide To Leash Training A Puppy Or Dog

 Why is dog leash training important?

-As mentioned, training your dog to walk on a leash is really important.
-So let’s take a moment here to appreciate just how very essential it is.
-Here are several reasons why leash training a puppy or dog is crucial for every dog parent:
+Here are a whole bunch of reasons why leash training a puppy or dog is crucial for every dog parent:

-1. If your dog pulls on the leash, you’ll probably get frustrated.
+If your dog pulls on the leash, you’ll probably get frustrated.
 This frustration may cause you to lose your temper, or resent having to walk the dog in the first place.
-You might even use punishment.
-And all these things have a negative impact on your relationship with your furry friend.
+All of which can put a damper on your relationship. - It means happier walks together

-2. Your dog will get frustrated too if they always feel like they “have to” strain against their leash.
+Your dog might get frustrated too if they always feel like they “have to” strain against their leash.
 This could lead to your dog behaving aggressively, or simply getting stressed out.
-In this state, your dog is more likely to threaten other dogs1.
+In this state, they’re more likely to threaten other dogs.1 - It means keeping your dog safe (and injury-free)

-3. Pulling on your dog’s leash constantly can have negative consequences for their health.
-It could cause injury to their neck, and put stress on their joints.
+Pulling on your dog’s leash constantly can potentially injure their neck, and put stress on their joints. - It helps you understand your dog better

-4. The tension in a leash (loose vs tight) is important because it helps communicate with your dog.
+The tension in a leash (loose vs tight) is important because it helps communicate with your dog.
 If the leash suddenly goes taut, it may mean your dog is frightened, or ready to fight.
-Similarly, how you hold the leash will communicate to your dog how you are feeling.
+Similarly, how you hold the leash will communicate to your dog how you are feeling. - It means keeping your buddy safe

 At what age should you start leash training a puppy?

 As with all types of dog training, it’s most effective if you start while your dog is still a puppy.
-In fact you can already start leash training a puppy at four to six weeks old2.
-Like children, puppies are fast learners, while it can be more difficult to teach an old dog new tricks (although not impossible).
+In fact you can already start leash training a puppy at 4-6 weeks old.2 Like children, puppies are fast learners, while it can be more difficult to teach an old dog new tricks (although not impossible).

 What you’ll need for leash training a puppy or dog: